Clark County Clerk

 American Canyon City Council

-State Representative for the 57th Assembly District
+State Representative for the 57th Assembly District and Candidate for State Senate (19th SD)

 State Representative for 95th Assembly District